Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/04-Polyphase-Channelizer/README.md

 * The Input Permute block introduces the "serpentine shift" required by the Circular Buffer plus any "card dealing" permutations as dictated by the periodic logical-to-physical channel pattern to drive the AI Engine filterbank with proper data to establish fixed state history patterns in the array.
 This block is implemented in PL using HLS at 312.5 MHz.
 * The Filterbank is implemented as an AI Engine sub-graph using the design approach detailed below.
 The design uses eight tiles and has eight I/O AXI streams.
 The AI Engine array is clocked at 1.25 GHz.
 * The Output Permute block removes the "card dealing" permutation applied for the filterbank processing so its output ordering has been restored prior to addition of the cyclic shift.
 This block is implemented in PL using HLS at 312.5 MHz.
-* The DFT is implemented as an AI Engine sub-graph using the design approach detailed below.
+* The IDFT is implemented as an AI Engine sub-graph using the design approach detailed below.
 The design uses 16 tiles and has eight I/O AXI streams.
 * The DMA Stream Sink block uses a block RAM buffer to capture the channelizer output samples and return them to DDR memory.
 The block is implemented in PL using HLS at 312.5 MHz.

    ![figure4](images/channelizer-hw-diagram.png)

 The following figure shows the physical layout of the AI Engine array for the polyphase channelizer design.
 The overall design requires 24 tiles.
-The DFT uses 4 x 4 = 16 tiles and the Filterbank uses 4 x 2 = 8 tiles.
+The IDFT uses 4 x 4 = 16 tiles and the Filterbank uses 4 x 2 = 8 tiles.
 A total of 22 tiles are used for buffering.
 The design uses 32 PLIO in total, 16 for input and 16 for output.

 ![figure5](images/channelizer-aie-array.png)